 R v Watson, Birmingham Crown Court

 Birmingham race riot case between members of the Afro-Caribbean and Asian community.
 Represented one of the main defendants, a prominent member of a local gang.
 He was charged with attempted murder, GBH, riot and robbery.

 R v Chan, Snaresbrook Crown Court

 S18 stabbing.
-Stabbing in the streets in broad day light witnessed by many distressed members of the public, incident between rival gang members.
+Stabbing in the streets in broad daylight witnessed by many distressed members of the public.
+The incident was between rival gang members.

 R v Baptiste, Harrow Crown Court

 S18 assault: the defendant was charged with stabbing the victim several times in the chest.